 Below is a sample women’s clothing list.
 (All items link to Amazon.com for your convenience).

 Women in Iceland keep it casual and cool, you won’t see many high heels.
 If you plan on spending more time in the city, find some fashionable sneakers or ankle boots that are comfortable enough for walking and nights out on the town.
 Year-round essentials include a warm jacket, long sleeve shirts, and skinny jeans paired with either short or tall boots.
-In the winter the temperatures can drop down so plan on wearing lots of layers, wool socks, a hat, scarf and down jacket.
-In the warmer months you might still have some chilly days, so a cute dress with a scarf, leggings and ankle boots is an excellent option.
+In the winter the temperatures can drop down so plan on wearing lots of layers, wool socks, a hat, scarf, and a down jacket.
+In the warmer months, you might still have some chilly days, so a cute dress with a scarf, leggings, and ankle boots is an excellent option.